 - Sacramento River Rail Trail off Iron Mt.
 Road

 - Palisades Trail at the end of Palisades Avenue off Hilltop Drive

-- John Reginato River Access is located at the South Bonnyview Bridge off South Bonnyview Road, and has been modified with accessible parking, restrooms and platform over the river.
+- John Reginato River Access is located at the South Bonnyview Bridge off South Bonnyview Road and has been modified with accessible parking, restrooms, and a platform over the river.

 North of Mt.
 Shasta (Klamath National Forest)

 - Mt.
 Shasta Vista Point: Off Highway 89, before reaching Highway 5, stop at this viewpoint for some photos of Mt.
 Shasta.
 One accessible parking spot leads to a ramp and paved viewing platform.

 - Greenhorn Park Trail: Located just outside the city of Yreka, and is a lovely spot loved by locals, especially in the spring and fall.
 The trail around Greenhorn Reservoir is wheelchair accessible with a hard-packed dirt surface, and some of the other trails may be wheelchair accessible enough for some hikers.
 Greenhorn Park also has an accessible fishing platform.

 - Kangaroo Lake is a campground and day use area beside a beautiful high mountain lake that can usually be accessed by vehicle during the months of May-October.
 Wheelchair accessible features include 2 fully accessible campsites, bathrooms, a paved trail down to the lake including a concrete ramp down to the lake’s edge, and a fishing platform.
 This area has great fishing and is very popular.